 Good email/text home

 Too often, teachers focus on the negative.
 So when a student hears that you’ll be contacting their parents, they’ll assume the worst.
 Instead, make sure it’s known that good calls/emails/texts home are available and can be earned with success.
 It especially has an effect on older students who might be lobbying their parents for privileges or expensive electronics.

 At regular intervals, reward a student with the opportunity to show off their hobby in a short presentation.
-You might think that kids don’t like giving presentations, but it’s actually just that they don’t like giving presentation on things they don’t care about.
-This works two-fold: there is the reward aspect, but it also gives them a chance to practice their communication skills (a valuable next gen standards requirement).
+You might think that kids don’t like giving presentations, but it’s actually that they don’t like giving presentation on things they don’t care about.
+This works two-fold: there is the reward aspect, and it gives them a chance to practice their communication skills.

 Sit close to/far away from the teacher

 There are two opposing sides to this one.
-Younger students idolize their teachers, so sitting near them makes the student feel very special and works as a great reward.
-Older students, although they may really like their teacher (especially if you’re using the ideas on this list), want independence more than anything else.
-Allowing them to move to the far corner of the room shows them trust and is less disruptive than letting them sit with their friends.
+Younger students idolize their teachers, so sitting near them makes the student feel special and works as a reward.
+Older students, though they may like their teacher, want independence more than anything else.
+Allowing them to move further away shows them trust.

 Relax, it’s not actual graffiti.
 It’s just the ability to write anything they want (within reason) on one of your boards.
-Students love to give shout outs to their friends, favorite TV shows, or whatever.
+Students love to give shout outs to their friends, favorite TV shows, music, or other interests and hobbies.

-For many more materials that can be used to reward student success, check out Classroom Direct’s online store.
+For many more materials that can be used to celebrate student success, check out School Specialty’s online store.

 […] Article of the Week:5 Ways to Celebrate Student Success […]